OMNY: Privacy issues

-Glitches
+Technical issues

 In February 2020, the MTA warned that some customers using Apple Pay's Express Transit feature might be accidentally double-charged if they were using a MetroCard.
 This occurred when riders unintentionally had their phones in proximity to the OMNY readers.
 At that point, the issue was relatively rare, having been reported 30 times.
 Complaints also arose over the fact that riders who paid via credit card, debit card, or smart device did not get billed until several days after they had completed their trip.
-In June 2025, Visa Inc. fixed a glitch that caused the OMNY readers to attempt to charge some Visa credit-card holders multiple times for a single trip.
+In June 2025, Visa Inc. fixed a technical issue that caused the OMNY readers to attempt to charge some Visa credit-card holders multiple times for a single trip.
 Other glitches included reports of turnstiles not accepting valid OMNY cards, as well as free transfers not being provided even when riders used the same card or device for both legs of their trip.
+These issues persisted in 2026, when riders reported that fare caps and free transfers were not provided on their fare media.

-The news website The City wrote in 2025 that riders had been prevented from using cards that were eligible for a pre-tax federal transit benefit, and that it often was an arduous process to contact customer-service representatives once a problem arose.
+The news website The City wrote in 2025 that riders had been prevented from using cards that were eligible for a pre-tax federal transit benefit, and it was often an arduous process to contact customer service representatives once problems arose.
 Students similarly reported that there were delays in replacing OMNY cards that were nonfunctional or had been lost, and that the student cards were easy to damage because they were made of paper.

 A July 2025 survey of 400 riders found that three-fourths had reported issues with their OMNY fare media.
-The most common complaints were that OMNY readers did not accept valid fare media, that fare payments did not show up on riders' bank statements in a timely manner, and that the fare media had been overcharged.
+The most common complaints were that OMNY readers did not accept valid fare media (OMNY cards/SingleRide tickets; credit/debit cards; smart devices; etc.), fare payments did not show up on riders' bank statements in a timely manner, and the fare media had been overcharged.
+In addition, OMNY readers did not show the remaining balance on cards after riders had paid their fares.
+In response, in 2025, the MTA proposed displaying remaining balances on OMNY readers.